Fewer-than-expected listeners tune in to Pandora in third quarter

-Pandora Media Inc, operator of the leading Internet radio service, reported a lower-than-expected increase in listeners in the third quarter, sending the company's shares down 8 percent in extended trading on Thursday.
+Pandora Media Inc (P.N), operator of the leading Internet radio service, reported a lower-than-expected increase in listeners in the third quarter, sending the company's shares down 6 percent in extended trading on Thursday.

 Pandora said it had 76.5 million active listeners as of Sept.
 30, an increase of 5.2 percent from a year earlier.